Positive Psychology

 Is positive psychology basic or applied?

-Positive psychology can be both basic and applied, as it looks to enhance the understanding of happiness and well-being, while also helping apply personal characteristic strengths to help improve fulfillment in personal life, professional life and relationships.
+Positive psychology can be both basic and applied, as it looks to enhance the understanding of happiness and well-being, while also helping apply personal characteristic strengths to help improve fulfilment in personal life, professional life and relationships.

 How is positive psychology used in education?